bitnami/charts/bitnami/redis/README.md

 You can choose any of the two Redis&reg; Helm charts for deploying a Redis&reg; cluster.

-1. [Redis&reg; Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/redis) will deploy a master-slave cluster, with the [option](https://github.com/bitnami/charts/tree/master/bitnami/redis#redis-sentinel-configuration-parameters) of enabling using Redis&reg; Sentinel.
+1. [Redis&reg; Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/redis) will deploy a master-replica cluster, with the [option](https://github.com/bitnami/charts/tree/master/bitnami/redis#redis-sentinel-configuration-parameters) of enabling using Redis&reg; Sentinel.
 2. [Redis&reg; Cluster Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/redis-cluster) will deploy a Redis&reg; Cluster topology with sharding.

 The main features of each chart are the following: